 In order to practice, PAs must obtain a state license.
 All states require that PAs graduate from an accredited PA program and pass the PANCE.

-PAs deliver a range of medical and surgical services, including
+PAs deliver a range of services, including:

 - Taking medical histories and performing physical exams

-- Ordering laboratory tests
+- Ordering laboratory and diagnostic tests

 - Diagnosing and treating illnesses